 4. I schedule time with friends.

-Any time I choose to spend time with someone on my day off it fuels a relationship with a friend or mentor that inspires, challenges, and pours into my soul.
-My favorite appointments are with some of my best friends on these days.
+Any time I choose to spend time with someone on my day it’s with a friend or mentor that inspires, challenges, and pours into my soul.
+My favorite appointments are with some of my best friends these days.
 I look forward to them and guard them fiercely.

 5. I don’t do any work.